manzt/cron-tweet/README.md

 - Installs `twurl`
 - Tweets with `twurl`

-### ⚠️ IMPORTANT ⚠️A Adding your secrets to the GitHub Repo
+### ⚠️ IMPORTANT ⚠️ Adding your secrets to the GitHub Repo

 Without your credentials, the 🤖 will fail to tweet on your behalf 😢.
-Fortunately, there is a safe way to expose your secret credentials to GitHub Actions (without exposing your keys publically).
+Fortunately, there is a safe way to expose your secret credentials to GitHub Actions (without exposing your keys publicly).

-Witin the "Settings" tab for this repo, select Security > Secrets > Actions and click "New repository secret" to add each of your keys/secrets to the repo.
+Within the "Settings" tab for this repo, select Security > Secrets > Actions and click "New repository secret" to add each of your keys/secrets to the repo.

 Use the naming convention from the `.env` file (e.g., `TWITTER_API_KEY`) for each of your secrets.
-These names are referenced withing the workflow file, so using different names or mispelling will cause the tweeting to fail.
+These names are referenced withing the workflow file, so using different names or misspelling will cause the tweeting to fail.

 ![Adding secrets to repo setting](https://user-images.githubusercontent.com/24403730/189492790-fd1f28f5-39dd-4819-a098-92455418ddc1.png)